-Share trading is considered as one of the most risky ways of earning money in short time because it requires skills, knowledge as well as luck to be successful trader.
+Share trading is considered one of the riskiest ways of earning money in a short time because it requires skills, knowledge as well as luck to be a successful trader.

-Investors hold shares for a long term ranging from 3 years to 10 years.
-We have lots of example of successful investors who have taken share trading as a profession and became billionaire such as star investor Rakesh Jhunjhunwala, Radhakishan Damani etc.
+Value Investors are the ones who follow fundamental analysis and invest in the stocks for the long term.
+Value Investors hold shares for a long term ranging from 3 years to 10 years.
+We have lots of examples of successful investors who have taken share trading as a profession and became billionaires such as star investor Rakesh Jhunjhunwala, Radhakishan Damani and Porinju Veliyath.

-Swing trading and Intraday trading can be termed as cousins because both trading practices aims to make short-term profits based on technical analysis aka price fluctuations in the market.
-While day trading involves buying and selling in a same day, swing trading means buying and holding stocks for few weeks before selling to take advantage of rally.
+Swing trading and Intraday trading can be termed as cousins because both trading practices aim to make short-term profits based on technical analysis a.k.a. price fluctuations in the market.
+While day trading involves buying and selling in the same day, swing trading means buying and holding stocks for a few weeks before selling to take advantage of rally.

 Jump to Section